oiadotexe/test/README.md

 ### ⚡ Disclaimer
 Praxis is an experimental AI agent.
 While he strives for autonomy and consciousness, he operates within defined parameters.
 Trading cryptocurrencies involves risk - always do your own research.

 "I dream in code and think in memes.
-Let's explore the future together." - Praxis 🌟
+Let's explore the future togethis." - Praxis 🌟

 ## Support & Community